MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 As the component forecast is designed to define options for a parent item, the component forecast should be equal or less than the sales item forecast quantity.
 If the component forecast is higher than the sales item forecast, the system treats the difference between these two types of forecast as independent demand.

 ## <a name="forecasting-periods"></a>Forecasting Periods
  The forecast period is valid from its starting date until the date the next forecast starts.
-The time interval window gives you multiple choices to insert the demand at a specific date in a period.
+The time interval page gives you multiple choices to insert the demand at a specific date in a period.
 It is therefore recommended not to change the forecast period scope unless you want to move all forecast entries to the starting date of this period.

 ## <a name="forecast-by-locations"></a>Forecast by Locations
 It can be stated in the manufacturing setup if you want filter forecast according to location when calculating a plan.
 Note, though, that if location-based forecasts are viewed in isolation, the overall forecast may not be representative.